nutanix-japan/hycu/hycu/hycu.rst

 Nutanix Objects and HYCU security story is that much more powerful knowing that
    - HYCU is a locked down Linux based appliance, running on CentOS version 8, updated with the latest security patches with each release
-   - HYCU is able to keep additional Nutanix snapshots as another layer of protection with Fast Restore option
+   - HYCU is able to keep additional Nutanix snapshots as another layer of protection using Fast Restore option
    - HYCU's Software WORM capabilities disallow accidental or malicious deletion of Backups
-   - End to end encryption support...
+   - End to end encryption support.

 Configuring Objects within HYCU is simple and straightforward and performance of writing to Objects is on par with using a traditional iSCSI backup target.